 Go down to the last error and it will point you to the error.
 This will show you any query errors that could be causing the failed installation.
 If you have created a user-defined function, you could potentially have a c++ compilation error.

-The following example shows the system free memory is 69%
+"FreePct" indicates the percentage of the system free memory.
+The following example shows the system free memory is 69%:

 log:W0312 02:10:57.839139 15171 scheduler.cpp:116] System Memory in Critical state.
 Aborted..
 Aborting.